KatsuteDev/Mal4J/README.md

 # Overview

-The MyAnimeList Java API is a wrapper for the MyAnimeList API written for JDK 11 and simplifies many complex operations into an easy to use library.
+Mal4J is a wrapper for the MyAnimeList API written for JDK 11 and simplifies many complex operations into an easy to use library.

 # [Setup](https://mal4j.kttdevelopment.com/setup)

 Dependencies are hosted on Maven Central and compiled builds can be found in releases.

-**MyAnimeList Java API requires at least JDK 11.**
+**Mal4J requires at least JDK 11.**

 ## Maven Central